andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 > Read Right to Left<br /><br />
 User receives message <- Middleware 1 <- Middleware 2 <- Middleware 3 <- OnTurnAsync() called<br /><br />

+<br /><br />
+> Blockquotes are very handy in email to emulate reply text.
+> This line is part of the same quote.

+Quote break.

+> This is a very long line that will still be quoted properly when it wraps.
+Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
+Oh, you can *put* **Markdown** into a blockquote.

 Exercises:
 * Middleware 3 was designed to listen for a keyword that will trigger a different control flow than the above typical pattern -- look for it and trigger it.